Historic Sites of Manitoba: Manitoba Prairie Churches Project / Manitoba Prairie Icons Project

 St. Paul’s Anglican Church (RM of St. Francois Xavier)

 Sts.
 Peter and Paul Ukrainian Orthodox Church (Municipality of Harrison Park)

 Ste.
-Theresa Roman Catholic Chapel (Cardinal, RM of Lorne)
+Theresa Roman Catholic Chapel (Cardinal, Municipality of Lorne)

 Ukrainian Catholic Church of the Resurrection (Dauphin)